Hyper-Realistic 3D Cat Billboard In Tokyo Is Taking The World By Storm

 As Twitter users began sharing with the world, that screen displays the most realistic, incredible, moving 3D cat the world has ever seen.

-Videos of the 3D cat appear as though the cat is doing normal cat things, napping, yawning, gazing down on the humans in the busy streest of Tokyo.
+Videos of the 3D cat appear as though the cat is doing normal cat things: napping, yawning, and gazing down at the humans in the busy streets of Tokyo.

-MicroAd Digital Signage and Yunika Vision developed the cat for and under the supervision of Cross Space, who owns the building.
-Their goal is to display the "future of possibilities."
+MicroAd Digital Signage and Yunika Vision developed the cat under the supervision of Cross Space, which owns the building.
+Their goal is to display the 'future of possibilities.'

-The screen used is a special 3D one and if you're interested in seeing it live and in person, it can be seen at the east exit square of Shinjuku Station.
+The screen used is a special 3D one, and if you're interested in seeing it live and in person, it can be found at the east exit square of Shinjuku Station.

 There is a curved LED digital signage trend quickly taking over Japan after already being extremely successful in South Korea and China.

-By contrast, the buliding was quite plain before the cat billboard was installed:
+By contrast, the building was quite plain before the cat billboard was installed:

 Naturally, it should come as no surprise that the cat-obsessed internet is living for this incredibly realistic billboard.